 - Advise business leaders on the feasibility of their human capital plans

 - Implement company-wide policies and initiatives that help the organization gain a competitive advantage through talent.

 As such, SHRM covers everything from workforce planning to engagement and retention.

 4 Strategic Human Resource Examples From Top Companies

 Today, too few companies are truly dedicated to improving their HR practices for better business performance.
-As we've touched upon, it requires letting HR out of its silo and closely integrating with business strategy.
+As we've touched upon, it requires getting HR professionals out of a silo and closely integrating their work with business strategy.

 Here are four top companies that demonstrate exemplary strategic human resource management.

 Use Data to Drive Learning and Development Like Google